We have two Master documents that outline our finances – Net Worth Spreadsheet and the Money Field Manual.

 The document explains what’s what.
 For example, I don’t put our bonds into our Rollover IRA, which is a tax-deferred retirement account.
-The general rule of thumb is that you put bonds in a tax deferred account because bonds generate income and you’d be taxed on that income if it were outside of a tax deferred account.
+The general rule of thumb is that you put bonds in a tax-deferred account because bonds generate income and you’d be taxed on that income if it were outside of a tax-deferred account.

 Bonds have had low yields recently and so it’s actually better to have stocks in those tax deferred accounts, but that’s not why we do it.
 If we needed to access our funds quickly, we’d liquidate our bonds first because they’re the least volatile.
 If they’re in tax deferred accounts, we’d take a massive penalty.
-That’s the #1 reason why… the fact that it’s more tax efficient right now, due to low yields, is simply a bonus.
+That’s the #1 reason why… how it’s more tax efficient right now, due to low yields, is simply a bonus.

 OK so that whole explanation is not possible unless I write it out in a Word document.

 For a while I made a few direct investments, or angel investments, in companies.
 I don’t do that anymore, that’ll be a post for another day.